 When saving the filter choose a descriptive name for the file that reflects the purpose of the filter.
-The Speedstack automatically names the files for the material type.
+Speedstack automatically names the files for the material type.
+You can filter on an exact or partial match of the contents of a field.